bitbw/bitbw/README.md

 ### Hi there 👋
+I’m a tech enthusiast who loves coding and keeping up with the latest advancements in AI technology.
+I’m passionate about exploring new ideas and learning new things.
+I’m always looking for ways to improve my skills and knowledge in the field of computer science

 <!--
 **bitbw/bitbw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.